Nukus: Science and education, medicine, culture and sports

+There are the Berdakh Karakalpak State Museum, Karakalpak Art museum named Savitskiy, the Berdakh Drama Theater, the Karakalpak State Puppet Theater, and the Karakalpak State Theater for Young Spectators.

+There are about 200 sports halls and playgrounds in the city, including the Turan city stadium, a racetrack, a swimming pool, a rowing school, etc.

+Football

+«Aral» is a local football club whose home arena is «Turan Stadium».

 Economy

 In 2019, the Nukus free economic zone (FEZ) was established to "attract direct foreign and domestic investments for the production of import-substituting products that are in demand on foreign markets".
 This FEZ will be in place for 30 years.

 Politics

-Nukus is the capital of the autonomous Republic of Karakalpakstan region of Uzbekistan.
+Nukus is the capital of the sovereign Republic of Karakalpakstan within Uzbekistan.
 There has been concern raised over a lack of due process in legal trials in the city.
 In July 2022, thousands of people protested in the city over a proposed constitutional amendment that would make Karakalpakstan no longer autonomous.
 19 people were killed by security forces.